×

 By closing this window you acknowledge that your experience on this website may be degraded.

-This past June, HALAS supported the successful launch of BAE Systems’ High Altitude Pseudo Satellite (HAPS) Uncrewed Aerial System (UAS) PHASA-35®.
+PHOENIX, October, 09, 2023 – HALAS supported the successful launch of BAE Systems’ High Altitude Pseudo Satellite (HAPS) Uncrewed Aerial System (UAS) PHASA-35® at Spaceport America, New Mexico.
 The PHASA-35’s flight trial exceeded 66,000 feet in altitude before landing safely.

 “Honeywell’s HALAS played a critical role during PHASA-35’s successful stratospheric flight,” said Paul Mitchell, the chief meteorologist for BAE supporting the flight.
 “The reduced data delivery time and the ability to monitor meteorological conditions directly overhead would not be possible with a radiosonde carried by a weather balloon.
 HALAS data allowed for quick verification across our meteorological modelling, leading to the most accurate high-resolution data input into our mission planning tools.
 It is game-changing technology, which assisted and facilitated multiple tactical environmental decisions during our HAPS operation.”